HPE/terraform-provider-hpegl/docs/resources/caas_machine_blueprint.md

 subcategory: "caas"
 description: |-
-  The machine blueprint resource facilitates the creation and
-              deletion of a CaaS machine blueprint.
+  The machine blueprint resource facilitates the creation and deletion of a CaaS machine blueprint.
 Update is currently not supported.
-The required inputs when creating a cluster blueprint are name, site-id, machineprovider, machineroles, computetype, size and storagetype
+The required inputs when creating a cluster blueprint are name, site-id, machine_provider, machine_roles, compute_type, size and storage_type
 ---
 # hpegl_caas_machine_blueprint (Resource)